contiamo/operational-visualizations/docs/adr/00005-about-measure-labels.md

 </Chart>
 ```

-However, the user can also display labels by passing a `displayLabels` flag.
+However, the user can also display labels by passing a `showLabels` flag.
 This solves multiple problems:

 - In the case of stacked bars or area charts, using the above API does not take stacking into account, so the labels will be in the wrong places.